Kha'Zix Build Guide by Tinjus

 Jump on her first, and you should have no problem against her.
 Just make sure to make the first move.

 Relatively hard to outplay.
-Use Void Assault and Leap to avoid as much Phoenix Stance burst as possible.
+Use Void Assault and Leap to avoid as much of his burst and DPS as possible.
+Try not to fight him before 6 since he is a very difficult enemy to 1v1

 The bane of Kha'Zix's existence.
 Don't even try to fight him when he has his gold card up unless you have a Quicksilver Sash, you'll get stunned and either die or he gets away.
 He can counter your Stealth with his ultimate